OneBusAway/onebusaway-android/BUILD.md

 1. At the welcome screen select `Import Project`, browse to the location of this repository and select it then select Ok.
 1. Open the Android SDK Manager (Tools->Android->SDK Manager) and add a checkmark for the necessary API level (see `compileSdkVersion` in [`onebusaway-android/build.gradle`](onebusaway-android/build.gradle)) then select OK.
 1. Connect a [debugging enabled](https://developer.android.com/tools/device.html) Android device to your computer or setup an Android Virtual Device (Tools->Andorid->AVD Manager).
-1. Open the "Build Variants" window (it appears as a vertical button on left side of workspace by default) & choose **obaGoogleDebug** to select the Google Play version, or **obaAmazonDebug** to select the Fire Phone.
+1. Open the "Build Variants" window (it appears as a vertical button on left side of workspace by default) & choose **obaGoogleDebug** to select the Google Play version.
 1. Click the green play button (or Alt+Shift+F10) to build and run the project!

 ### Building from the command line using Gradle

 1. Set the `JAVA_HOME` environmental variables to point to your JDK folder (e.g. `C:\Program Files\Java\jdk1.6.0_27`)
 1. Download and install the [Android SDK](http://developer.android.com/sdk/index.html).
 Make sure to install the Google APIs for your API level (e.g. 17), the Android SDK Build-tools version for your `buildToolsVersion` version, the Android Support Repository and the Google Repository.
-1. Set the `ANDROID_HOME` environmental variable to your Android SDK location.
+1. Set the `ANDROID_HOME` environment variable to your Android SDK location.
-1. To build and push the app to the device, run `gradlew installObaGoogleDebug` from the command line at the root of the project (or `gradlew installObaAmazonDebug` for Amazon build flavor)
+1. To build and push the app to the device, run `gradlew installObaGoogleDebug` from the command line at the root of the project.
-1. To start the app, run `adb shell am start -n com.joulespersecond.seattlebusbot/org.onebusaway.android.ui.HomeActivity` (alternately, you can manually start the app)
+1. To start the app, run `adb shell am start -n com.joulespersecond.seattlebusbot/org.onebusaway.android.ui.HomeActivity` (alternately, you can manually start the app).

 ### Configuration Pelias API key for geocoding